-The other VPNs fall way behind in terms of numbers.
-The closest is CyberGhost, which gets roughly 5.7 million visits per month and IPVanish close behind with 4.9 million.
-The lowest performer is VyprVPN, which has only 2.2 million monthly visitors – more than 9x lower than Nord.
+Besides these giants, the other VPNs fall way behind in terms of numbers.
+The closest is HideMyAss, which gets roughly 3.5 million visits per month and IPVanish close behind with 2.6 million.
+(These are much lower than last year’s, by the way.)
+The lowest performer is still VyprVPN, which has only 844,000 million monthly visitors – much lower than last year’s 2.2 million.

 However, that’s only half the picture.
 We can’t really see from these numbers how much monetary value that traffic brings.
 For that, we’ll turn to Ahrefs.

 Here we can see Ahref’s own estimates for how much organic monthly traffic the VPN domain brings in.
 Beyond that, it also shows us what the monetary value of that organic traffic is.
 According to Ahrefs: